-If you’ve been told that you have metastatic breast cancer, this means that the cancer has advanced to what’s known as “stage 4.”
+If your doctor has made a diagnosis of metastatic breast cancer, this means that the cancer has advanced to what’s known as stage 4.

-Stage 4 breast cancer is defined as having spread beyond the breast tissue into other areas of the body.
+Stage 4 breast cancer refers to cancer that’s spread beyond the breast tissue and local lymph nodes into other areas of the body.

 Metastatic breast cancer isn’t the same for everyone who has it.
-According to the National Breast Cancer Foundation (NBCF), your symptoms at stage 4 will depend on the degree to which the cancer has spread in your body.
+According to the National Breast Cancer Foundation, your symptoms at stage 4 will depend on the degree to which the cancer has spread in your body.

-Although metastatic breast cancer has no cure, it can be treated.
-Receiving proper treatment can increase both your quality of life and your longevity.
+Although metastatic breast cancer has no current cure, it can be treated.
+Getting the right treatment can increase both your quality of life and longevity.

-Survival rates for breast cancer are based on studies of many patients with the condition.
-These statistics can’t predict your own future health and longevity, however.
-Each person’s prognosis is different.
+Life expectancy for breast cancer is based on studies of many people with the condition.
+These statistics can’t predict your personal outcome — each person’s outlook is different.

 - your age